arjmandi/purple/README.md

 ## Artificial curiosity

-If you don't see unexpected behavior, there's no curiosity, And if curiosity is important for intelligence, then there's no intelligence.
+If you don't see unexpected behavior, there's no curiosity, And if curiosity is important for intelligence, then no unexpected behavior means there's no intelligence.
 Our intelligence is collective.
 Curiosity in communication turns into being noisy; if there's a collective model with no amount of being noisy, there's no curiosity

 - [DeepMind's latest research at ICLR 2022](https://www.deepmind.com/blog/deepminds-latest-research-at-iclr-2022)
 - [2022 Conference](https://iclr.cc/)